Welcome to today's edition of the Rush 24-7 podcast.

 I hope somebody slaps a bumper sticker or two on the back of that bus.

-Something like we shall overspend.
+Something like, we shall overspend.

 Instead of we shall overcome, we shall overspend.

-Gallup tracks a daily percentage of Americans who uh approve or disapprove of the job President Obama doing as president.
+Gallup tracks a daily percentage of Americans who approve or disapprove of the job President Obama doing as president.

 It's a new low in the daily approval rating at Gallup.